 It’s time to get real.

 We have worked with exceptional bookkeepers, and we have worked with not-so-exceptional ones too.
 But the biggest challenge we encounter is the business owner’s expectations of what a bookkeeper can and should do.
-In many cases they assume the bookkeeper will tell them when they are going to run out of cash and act like a CFO.
-Or the owner assumes the bookkeeper will automate the accounting workflow to create efficiencies, or to close loopholes to spot unexpected expenses, or raise the flag when expenses start getting out of control… all tasks a good Controller would do.
+In many cases, they assume the bookkeeper will tell them when they are going to run out of cash and act as a CFO.
+Or the owner assumes the bookkeeper will automate the accounting workflow to create efficiencies, close loopholes to spot unexpected expenses, or raise the flag when expenses start getting out of control… all tasks a good Controller would do.
 Some bookkeepers can step into these roles, and some can’t.

 Know they’re doing the best that they can…

 This may sound like we’re downplaying the importance of bookkeepers.
 We’re absolutely not.
 They hold a critical, foundational role in every organization, and in their defense, many haven’t received formal accounting training.
 They’re working with the tools and skills they know, or workarounds they may find via Google.
 Maybe they were payroll clerks that grew into a bookkeeping role, maybe they are self-taught spouses who manage the books.
 Maybe they were bookkeepers working in a business and who decided to go out on their own and freelance.
-They are exceptionally resourceful, and figure things out the best way they know how.
+They are exceptionally resourceful and figure things out the best way they know-how.